fanxiaohong/MVMS-RCN/README.md

 @Article{Fan2023,
-  author  = {Xiaohong Fan and Ke Chen and Huaming Yi and Yin Yang and Jianping Zhang}, journal = {}, title   = {MVMS-RCN: A Deep Unfolding CT Reconstruction with Multi-sparse-view and Multi-scale Refinement-correction}, year    = {2024}, month   = {}, pages   = {},
+  author  = {Xiaohong Fan and Ke Chen and Huaming Yi and Yin Yang and Jianping Zhang}, journal = {}, title   = {MVMS-RCN: A Dual-Domain Unfolding CT Reconstruction with Multi-sparse-view and Multi-scale Refinement-correction}, year    = {2024}, month   = {}, pages   = {},